trailmusic/Field/README.md

 - **Layout**: `juce::Grid` with shared tokens in `Source/Layout.h`; all sizing in `resized()`; scale via `Layout::dp()`.
 - **Icons**: `Source/IconSystem.*` renders vector icons from `juce::Path` (crisp, tintable, no bitmaps).
 - **Motion visuals**: UI pulls a `motion::VisualState` from the engine; if stale, it synthesizes visuals from parameters so the panel never draws empty.
+- **Group 2 overlay**: Sliding panel is animated by a single timer; during slide we only move the overlay component (no child reflow).
+Delay/Reverb grids are built once and reflowed only on size/scale changes.
 - **Attachments**: APVTS attachments bind controls; Motion uses dedicated attachment buckets and an `AsyncUpdater` to rebind safely on P1/P2/Link.

 CSS/WebView?